AlmogMaman/deploy-nginx-aws/README.md

 3. **Private subnet**

-4. **EC2 Instance (custom NGINX instance deployed in the private subnet)**
+4. **EC2 Instance (custom flask app instance deployed in the private subnet)**

 5. **Security Groups**
-   - Configured security groups for the VPC, ALB, and the NGINX instance.
+   - Configured security groups for the VPC, ALB, and the flask app instance.

 6. **NAT Gateway with EIP**